-Ceramic floor tile are made from clay.
+Manufacturers make ceramic floor tile from clay.
 However, they are “born” in one of two ways.
 They are either pressed into tiles as a mixture of minerals, or the clay is extruded and then formed into a tile.
-Although porcelain tiles are made in much the same way, ceramic tiles are created with less pressure.
-Additionally, when sent off for the baking process, they are not fired at as high a temperature as porcelain tiles.
+Although manufacturers make porcelain tiles in much the same way, they create ceramic tiles with less pressure.
+Additionally, when sent off for the baking process, manufacturers do not fire them at as high a temperature as porcelain tiles.

-You will find that ceramic tiles are available in glazed and unglazed varieties.
-The prior means a durable glass coating has been applied, whereas with the latter this is not the case.
+You will find that you can get ceramic tiles in glazed and unglazed varieties.
+The prior means the manufacturer has applied a durable glass coating, whereas with the latter this is not the case.

-The matte glaze is more slip-resistant whereas shiny, high-gloss ceramic floor could be dangerous.
+The matte glaze is more slip-resistant whereas shiny, high-gloss ceramic floor tiles could be dangerous.
 An additional point is that the shinier the tile, the more easily it shows up dirt.
-Therefore, in an entryway matte ceramic tiles would help to hide the dirt and dust tracked in on shoes and perhaps even your pet’s feet.
+Therefore in an entryway, matte ceramic tiles would help to hide the dirt and dust tracked in on shoes and perhaps even your pet’s feet.
 Better yet, a textured tile will provide even more traction and mask the dirt even better.

 Using ceramic tiles with a matte finish also has advantages on kitchen countertops.
 This is because they are more resistant to scratching and marking.